 Yes, all three museums have windmills.
 But the Zaanse Schans offers the best photo opportunities for windmills.
-At the Enkhuizen museum there is an also a particular pretty photo you make with a windmill (see the featured image on top of this page.
-At the open-air museum in Arnhem you can also find windmills but the setting is not a pretty as in the other museums.
+At the Enkhuizen museum, there is also a particular pretty photo you make with a windmill (see the featured image on top of this page.
+At the open-air museum in Arnhem, you can also find windmills but the setting is not as pretty as in the other museums.
 What is interesting here is that they have different windmills from different areas in The Netherlands.

 Which museum is most suitable for families with young children?

-All three open air museums in the Netherlands have something for children.
-I think the national open air museum offers the most for children, since they’re also the number one choice for schools, many activities are catered towards children.
-The open air museum in Enkhuizen is a close second.
+All three open-air museums in the Netherlands have something for children.
+I think the national open-air museum offers the most for children since they’re also the number one choice for schools, many activities are catered towards children.
+The open-air museum in Enkhuizen is a close second.
 The Zaanse Schans has fewer activities and is more touristy eg shops.
-So a bit less kids friendly.
-Still kids can enjoy themselves here too.
+So a bit less kid-friendly.
+Still, kids can enjoy themselves here too.

 Guided tours are available at all three museums, providing visitors with a more in-depth understanding of Dutch culture.
-For the Zaanse Schans you can book me as your private tour guide.
+For the Zaanse Schans, you can book me as your private tour guide.
 I’d love to show you around and tell you more about the buildings and Dutch life in this area.
-For the museum in Arnhem in highly recommend a private museum guide who will have a a wealth of information to share.
-For Enkhuizen you can either travel together with me (I can also arrange private transportation), or book a museum guide as well.
+For the museum in Arnhem, I highly recommend a private museum guide who will have a wealth of information to share.
+For Enkhuizen, you can either travel together with me (I can also arrange private transportation) or book a museum guide as well.